-The partnership is in the planning stage for the creation of a clinical training school at the Calvary Health Group’s new Calvary Adelaide private hospital, to be opened late in 2018.
+The partnership is in the planning stage for the creation of a clinical training school at the Calvary Health Group’s new Calvary Adelaide private hospital, opening in 2019.

 The new hospital will replace the current Calvary Wakefield and Calvary Rehabilitation (Walkerville) hospitals, to more than double capacity from 180 beds at the Wakefield site and 65 at the Walkerville site to 340 beds.
 Its 24-hour emergency service will more than double in capacity as well.

 “In the past placements have also been compartmentalised, where medical schools organised training separately from nursing and allied health.
 The Calvary and UniSA partnership is being coordinated across the three disciplines.
 There’s been a traditional approach, particularly when you look at nursing when it went into universities, and there’s always been placements,” she says.
 “Hospitals would negotiate those placements and how they would work.
 We’re doing it from a medical perspective with clinicians and how they think it would work based on their practice, the university’s teaching and patient needs.”

 The partnership will take in community care and home-based services under the supervision of Calvary’s clinicians, which has also been underused for private sector placements.